Home/Health/Articles/Top causes of death in the United States: Heart disease, cancer and COVID-19

 The geographic breakdown shows how COVID-19 is a disproportionate cause of death in the Northeast.

 Both the CDC's provisional COVID-19 death data and the USAFacts-compiled state and local data are subject to change.
-This data was compiled on April 22, 2020.
 Data may differ both on this page and elsewhere due to various datasets maintained by CDC.
+The CDC's data excludes non-natural causes of deaths including accidents.